Renardo1985/phase-1-project/README.md

 ## Features

->> View Different pastries items in different category
+View Different pastries items in different category.
->> Add/Delete View items in Cart.
+Add/Delete View items in Cart.
->> Rate each item with star rating
+Rate each item with star rating.
->> Check-Out section with basic form submission
+Check-Out section with basic form submission.
->> Contact section with a basic form submission
+Contact section with a basic form submission.

 ## Getting Started